pcimino/enyo-mvc-web-app/README.md

 Clone this repository and go to the home directory.

 1. Pull the required submodules
-1.1 git submodule update --init
+1.1 git submodule update --init --recursive
 2. Run the Node setup script
 2.1 (TBD)
 3. Build the Enyo application